 Merit, Loans, and Strategy

-17. Most schools do not require the FAFSA for merit aid — but some do, and a few specific scholarships also require it.
+17. Most schools do not require the FAFSA for merit aid, but some do, and a few specific scholarships require it.
 There is no master list.
-Ask each college directly whether the FAFSA is required for merit consideration.
+I have called every school both my kids applied to and asked directly.
 A five-minute phone call can be worth a five-figure scholarship.

 18. Federal student loans are usually built into the aid award.
 For dependent undergraduates the limits are $5,500 freshman year, $6,500 sophomore, and $7,500 each for junior and senior year.
 The most selective, best-resourced schools sometimes replace these loans with grants, but most do not.

 20. Read every email from the Department of Education and the colleges.
 Verification requests have short windows.
-Forward everything to a parent inbox so nothing gets lost in the student's overloaded school email.
+I forward everything to my own inbox so nothing gets lost in my kid's overloaded school email.

 Here's my take

-If you are filing for the first time this year, give yourself a long weekend.
+Give yourself a long weekend the first time.
 Read the rules once, then read them again.
-And if you want a second set of eyes on the strategy before you submit, that is exactly the kind of work I love doing with families.
+And if you want a second set of eyes on the strategy before you submit, that is exactly the kind of work I love doing with families, because I have been the parent on the other side of the kitchen table.